naninovel/docs/docs/guide/managed-text.md

 ![](https://i.gyazo.com/f47a997052674341aa3133deeea1f1cf.png)

-When `ManagedTextProvider` component is applied to a custom UI, text printer or choice handler corresponding records will automatically be generated when using managed text tool; for other cases you'll have to add the records manually.
+When `ManagedTextProvider` component is used in a custom UI, text printer or choice handler, corresponding records will automatically be generated when using managed text tool (given the resources are assigned in the configuration menu); for other cases you'll have to add the records manually.

 ![](https://i.gyazo.com/cc2ad398d1ad716cca437913553eb09c.png)